Linaro/lava/doc/v2/healthchecks.rst

 https://validation.linaro.org/scheduler/reports/failures?start=-1&end=0&health_check=1

-Health checks are defined in the admin interface for each device type and run as the lava-health user.
+Health checks are defined in **/etc/lava-server/dispatcher-config/health-checks** for each device type and run as the lava-health user.

+.. note:: To generate the filename of the health check, the scheduler takes the name of the template extended in the device dictionary (for instance *qemu.jinja2* for qemu devices) and replace the extension with *.yaml*.
+   The health check will be called */etc/lava-server/dispatcher-config/health-checks/qemu.yaml*.

 .. _yaml_health_checks: